-- 21. If you are using Windows deduplication, keep in mind the following caveats. - a.
+- 20. If you are using Windows deduplication, keep in mind the following caveats. - a.
 Deduplication is only supported with files and folders and full server jobs.
 It is not supported with application jobs, provisioned virtual machine jobs, host level jobs, or image based jobs. - b.
 Deduplicated data on the source will be expanded to its original size on the target when mirrored.
 Therefore, you must have enough space on the target for this expansion, even if you have deduplication enabled on the target. - c.
 If you have deduplicated data on the target, mirroring and replication (like any other write process) will create a new file or new blocks of data.
 Existing blocks of deduplicated data will remain as they were until the next garbage collection. - d.
 If you are protecting an entire server, you must have the deduplication feature installed on both the source and target.
 It can be enabled or disabled independently on the two servers, but it must at least be installed on both of the servers. - e.
-After cutover, the amount of disk space on the failed over server will be incorrect until you run the deduplication garbage collection which will synchronize the disk space statistics. - 22.
-If you are using Windows storage pools on your source, you must create the storage pool on the target before cutover. - 23.
+After cutover, the amount of disk space on the failed over server will be incorrect until you run the deduplication garbage collection which will synchronize the disk space statistics. - 21.
+If you are using Windows storage pools on your source, you must create the storage pool on the target before cutover. - 22.
 Replication is not case-sensitive.
 For example, if you rename the file Test.txt to test.txt, that change will not be replicated to the target.
-You will have to delete the file on the target and when it is remirrored, the new case of the file name will be used.
+You will have to delete the file on the target and when it is remirrored, the new case of the file name will be used. - 23.
+If you are using Windows 2008 R2, virtual hard disks can be mounted and dismounted reusing the same drive letter.
+However, once you have established a job, you cannot mount a different virtual hard disk to the same drive letter used in your job.
+This could cause errors, orphan files, or possibly data corruption.
+If you must change drive letters associated with a virtual hard disk, delete the job, change the mounting, and then re-create the job.